merima98/Node.js-exercises_REST_API/README.md

 - Write *npm install --save bcryptjs * in the terminal.
 This helps to hash password in the secure way.
 - Write *npm install --save jsonwebtoken * in the terminal.
 This enables working with Json Web Token.

+### 7. *WORKING WITH WEBSOCKETD & Socket.io*

+- Write *npm install --save socket.io* in the terminal.
+Enables implemmenting web sockets - protocol that allows user to push data from the server to connected client.